**PixelCNC v1.69b - User Guide**

 This guide is meant to help users become oriented with PixelCNC's user interface and familiarized with the various options and parameters that are made available through it.
 This guide also provides insight into different parameters and settings, usage tips and strategies, and potential pitfalls to watch out for.
 This guide is not meant to serve as a step-by-step tutorial or walk-through for new users who are inexperienced with the conventions of CNC machining/routing and CAM software in general.
-Instead, it is provided as a reference to the user interface itself for users who are relatively comfortable learning a new program and its usage.
+Instead, it is provided as a reference to the user interface itself for users who are relatively comfortable learning how to use a new program, and experienced with CAM/CNC concepts and principles.

 PixelCNC's interface is designed to streamline the creation of a project into an easily navigated step-by-step process that aims to avoid sacrificing control over how toolpaths are generated.
 Instead of omitting options and parameters to simplify the interface they are instead organized in an intuitive manner.
 This reduces PixelCNC's learning curve, making it more approachable for users of all levels of expertise.

-Visit our YouTube channel https://www.youtube.com/channel/UCMG4-1aHezxoFKaAa4_vu-w to find tutorials and project how-to's.
-If you have any requests for tutorials or need help using PixelCNC please feel free to send us an email at email@example.com.
+Visit our YouTube channel https://youtube.com/@deftware1 to find tutorials and project how-to's.
+If you have any requests for tutorials or need help using PixelCNC please feel free to send us an email at email@example.com and we'll get you right up to speed!

 User Interface Overview